 The first thing that struck my mind was, “How will I stay without talking to my fiancée”?
 She instantly replied, “If you don’t get the phone back during the lockdown, write a letter to me”, in a humorous tone.
-Then I repeatedly called the repairer but could not connect him even once.
-While I was feeling helpless, the old couple was irritated.
-I returned to my room where everything was silent.
-My roommate was scheduled to arrive a week later with my laptop.

-and leaving the nearby post office with their messenger bags.
-Taking my fiancée’s words about writing a letter seriously, I eagerly took up the pen but couldn’t write anything as my mind was
+And the countdown began.
+For the first two days, I spent most of my time sitting near the window, looking at the empty streets and closed shops.
+Only a few postmen could be seen entering and leaving the nearby post office with their messenger bags.
+Taking my fiancée’s words about writing a letter seriously, I eagerly took up the pen but couldn’t write anything as my mind was stuck somewhere.

 I just started scribbling on the paper with my pen and started wondering about my fiancée.
 After a while, her image was clear in front of my eyes and I started sketching her portrait which brought a sense of relief and happiness in my mind.
 Looking at the portrait, I started to sketch some more images of her to feel her presence near me.
 For the next few days, I revived my old days and sketched them on paper.

 As days passed by, I found the lost artist within me.
 Time just passed in the blink of an eye and there were so many portraits and landscapes in front of me.
-I wished I could have expressed the joy of my art with my fiancée.
+I wished I could have expressed the joy of my art to my fiancée.

 Suddenly, the idea of the letter again hit my mind.
-I sat down and started penning down how this lockdown turned into a blessing in disguise for me.
-I realized that there are lot many things to do in this world, other than remaining squeezed in the intangible digital world.
+I sat down and started penning down how this lockdown proved to be a blessing in disguise for me.
+I realized that there are many things to do in this world, other than remaining squeezed in the intangible digital world.

 The internet era has almost killed the emotion and tolerance level of humans.
-Everything is so instant that you don’t get the bittersweet feel of waiting for or longing for a reply.
+Everything is so instant, that you don’t get the bittersweet feel of waiting for or longing for a reply.